opendistro/for-elasticsearch-docs/docs/elasticsearch/ux.md

 ]
 ```

-Sort by minimum and maximum values of the fields using the `min` and `max` modes.
+To sort by the minimum or maximum values, use the `min` or `max` modes.
 These modes work for both numeric and string data types.

 A text field that’s analyzed cannot be used to sort documents, because the inverted index only contains the individual tokenized terms and not the entire string.
 So, you cannot sort by the `play_name`, for example.